 - Identifying novel risk assessment tools and frameworks that incorporate mātauranga Māori and support EBM.

 - Providing software applications for engaging the public with knowledge that the Challenge is generating.

-We are developing simulation models for the Tasman and Golden Bays area to test what is likely to happen to marine ecosystems under different scenarios.
-This enables managers, Māori and other stakeholders to explore ‘What if?’ questions, and consider the implications of potential management decisions.
+We are developing simulation models for the Tasman and Golden Bays marine ecosystem to test what is likely to happen in different scenarios.

 Latest news and updates